Frequently Asked Questions

 What if a student transfers to another institution?

-If a student has been receiving aid and transfers to another institution in New York State, he/she should submit the Request for New York State Indian Aid form with a copy of the acceptance letter from the new institution.
-If the student is entering a new degree program, the award amount and balance will be recomputed and noted on the student's confirmation letter.
+If a student has been receiving aid and transfers to another institution in New York State, they should submit the Request for New York State Indian Aid form with a copy of the acceptance letter from the new institution.